Creating that Eye-Catching Garden

 Choose a Color Scheme

 Flower gardens are all about color, so gardeners can use favorite shades to establish a basic color scheme.
 From there, it's easy to choose either complementary shades or colors adjacent to each other on the color wheel.
-Large swatches of single colors can also be used to good effect when interspersed with ferns or other greenery: Balance warm, cool, and neutral colors to create a stunning display.
+Large swatches of single colors can also be used to good effect when interspersed with ferns or other greenery: Balance warm, calm, and neutral colors to create a stunning display.

 Use Both Annuals and Perennials